halalbooking/sbot/readme.md

 ## D1 Database

-Log into your CloudFlare account with `wrangler login` command.
+Log into your Cloudflare account with `wrangler login` command.

 Create a D1 database (replace `<DATABASE_NAME>` with desired DB name):